 Mteule Amon Nkomo

 Growing up in Tanzania, Nkomo joined Powering Potential in 2015 as an advisor.
 His experience in grants, contracts and budget management, administration and general coordination, and also donor-funded programs in Tanzania will add a substantial value to Powering Potential in the area of ICT for rural development in Tanzania.
 Nkomo managed Deloitte/USAID funded capacity building program focusing on Improving Leadership and Management Capacity of Local Government Authorities in Tanzania (2012-2015).
 He also managed a US$46m USAID funded TUNAJALI HIV Care, Treatment and PMTCT program implemented by Deloitte in partnership with Family Health International (FHI) and Emerging Markets Group (EMG) (2007-2012).
-Nkomo is currently pursuing an MBA program at Lincoln University in California.
+Mr. Nkomo holds a Masters of Business Administration (MBA) degree in International Business from Lincoln University, Oakland, California, USA, and he is a registered member of the Tanzanian National Board of Accountants and Auditors (MBAA) as an Associate Certified Public Accountant in Public Practice (ACPA-PP).

 Steve Wasira, Jr.